SP5GW/Double_Bazooka_Antenna/README.md

 ## Antenna Dimensions Detailed Calculations

-The total length of radiating element (coax stabs + wire extensions) is equal to:
+Total length of DBZ radiating element (coax stabs + wire extensions) is equal to the half dipol made of coper wire:

 $L = lambda / 2$

-where lambda is calculated assuming velocity factor of the wire, which in case of cooper is practically equal to 1.
+where $lambda$ is calculated assuming velocity factor of the wire, which in case of cooper is practically equal to 1.

+which gives:

+$L = c / 2 * f$

-The length of coax stabs:
+The total length of the coax stabs:

      $2 * C = 2 * (lambda / 4)=lambda / 2$